pchemguy/spec-kit/templates/capabilities/capabilities.md

 - captures primary user intent through dedicated Core User Capabilities;
 - includes Supporting Functional Capabilities required to make the core capability usable, correct, and coherent;
 - represents NFFF Aspects that meet promotion requirements;
-- preserves clear separation between Capability Model categories;
+- preserves clear separation between Capability Model classes;
 - reflects how users access, use, and experience the system, not how it is implemented.

 The capability set MUST make explicit: